Volunteer Opportunities and Events

-The cornerstone of the Ministry’s approach is its “Next Step Program” in which caseworkers help participants set realistic goals in employment, housing, health, and education and define manageable next steps to achieve them.
-60% program participants are returning citizens, homeless, and/or have chronic health problems.
+The Method – The cornerstone of the Ministry’s approach is its “Next Step Program” in which caseworkers help participants set realistic goals in employment, housing, health, and education and then define manageable next steps to achieve them.
+Sixty percent of program participants are returning citizens, homeless, or have chronic health problems (or all three).

-Participants are provided with coaching, skills training, help with resumes, job searches, referrals, and other assistance.
-As long as participants are making progress on their steps, the Ministry provides them with food, toiletries, clothing, transit cards, and access to computers.
+Professional case-workers and trained volunteers provide participants with counseling, skills training, help with resumes, job searches, applications, referrals, and other assistance.
+As long as participants are making progress on their “next steps,” the Ministry supports them, as needed, with food, toiletries, clothing, transit cards, and access to tablets & laptops.

 Growth in Programs — In 2016, SMGW became the local affiliate of STRIVE, a national workforce development program with a 53% job placement rate and an 84% retention rate.
 A key component of STRIVE is a three-week training program that places participants in a simulated work environment.
 This training takes place at the Skyland Workforce Center in Southeast Washington.
 Graduates of STRIVE also have the option of continuing with more focused occupational skills training in such fields as construction, healthcare, and hospitality, leading to industry-recognized credentials.